-At least one DMV regional operator has recognized this issue based on recent experience in expanding water taxi operations along the DC waterfront.
-Their specific request was to identify and establish an agency that would be responsible for a decision approving operation of a commuter fast ferry.
+At least one regional operator has recognized this issue based on recent experience in the expansion of water taxi operations along the DC waterfront.
+Their specific request was to identify and establish an agency responsible for a decision approving operation of a commuter fast ferry.
 It is presumed that this agency would conduct some form of environmental documentation to ensure their decision was fully informed on the impacts of establishing ferry service.
 This situation is not without precedent.
 In Hawaii, the State had decided to establish inter-island ferry service.
-Terminal sites were identified and constructed, vessels were acquired, all Coast Guard regulatory requirements were satisfied, and the service was started before operation ceased.
+Terminal sites were identified and constructed, vessels were acquired, all Coast Guard regulatory requirements were satisfied, and the service commenced and ran for some months before being terminated.
 While there were multiple factors behind the stoppage, one of the most notable issues was injunctive relief granted to plaintiffs who made the case that the State had erred by not conducting an environmental evaluation of the impacts of operating a ferry between the islands.
 Therefore, the decision to start the service was a violation of the National Environmental Policy Act of 1967.
-This should be recognized and addressed as part of next steps.
+This should be recognized and addressed as part of next steps in the greater Washington, DC Region.